 Our multi-disciplinary team of Certified Diabetes Educators

 An award-winning Certified Diabetes Educator, Masters-level Exercise Physiologist and person with type-1 diabetes since 1985, Gary Scheiner has dedicated his professional life to improving the lives of people with insulin-dependent diabetes.
-He was recently named 2014 Diabetes Educator of the year by the American Association of Diabetes Educators.
+He was named 2014 Diabetes Educator of the year by the American Association of Diabetes Educators.

 Gary earned a Bachelor of Arts in Psychology from Washington University in St. Louis and a Master of Science in Exercise Physiology from Benedictine University.
 He received his diabetes training with the world-renowned Joslin Diabetes Center.
-Gary serves on the faculty of Children With Diabetes and is an active volunteer for the American Diabetes Association, Juvenile Diabetes Research Foundation, Insulindependence, and Setebaid Diabetes Camps.
+Gary serves on the faculty of Children With Diabetes and is an active volunteer for the American Diabetes Association, Juvenile Diabetes Research Foundation, Diabetes Sisters and Setebaid Diabetes Camps.
 He also serves on the clinical advisory boards for several diabetes device manufacturers and pharmaceutical companies.

 Jennifer has also lived with type 1 diabetes since she was a child, so she has first-hand knowledge of the day-to-day events that affect diabetes management.
 She attended a diabetes-specific sports training camp in 2008 where she discovered her passion for achieving fitness goals while living healthfully with diabetes.
 In 2009 she successfully completed her first triathlon.
 This brought a deeper understanding of athletic training requirements and the importance of nutrition to realize athletic goals.